Notify me

 “RM 70-01 Tourbillon Alain Prost” By Y.Leclercq.
 Details and license here.

-. . . is a great example of creative mechanical design, designed to reflect Alain Prost’s interest in cycling by including their “totaliser” which displays the overall distance traveled on his cycles.
+. . . is a great example of creative engineering design, designed to reflect Alain Prost’s interest in cycling by including their “totaliser” which displays the overall distance travelled on his cycles.
 Several of the design elements have a bicycle influence, and the case is made of Carbon TPT.

 The Christopher Ward Bel Canto: